Phallus in Wonderland: Plot

 The film opens with a young Gwar fan on a skateboard, who is shocked to learn of the recent theft of front man Oderus Urungus' "Cuttlefish of Cthulhu" (or penis).
-The fan is then abducted by GWAR via a giant intercontinental fishing hook, and is taken to Gwar's Antarctic stronghold where they are celebrating the birth of Gor-Gor (Crack in the Egg).
+The fan is then abducted by Gwar via a giant intercontinental fishing hook, and is taken to Gwar's Antarctic stronghold where they are celebrating the birth of Gor-Gor (Crack in the Egg).
 Band manager Sleazy P. Martini contacts Gwar, telling them to come to New York City to shoot a commercial for Gwar cereal, a cornflake-like food that is sprinkled with crack cocaine rather than sugar, turning kids into addicts (Have You Seen Me?).

 As the Morality Squad prepares for their attack on Gwar, their religious representative, Father Bohab, is convicted of child molestation and sodomy of a twelve-year-old choirboy.
 Despite the clear evidence of Bohab's crimes, the Squad feel he was framed by Gwar (particularly Sleazy, who took part in exposing him); he is released and the charges are dropped.
 While Bohab is picketing against Gwar along with other protestors, Gwar and Sleazy brutally attack the crowd, culminating in the disembowelment of Bohab and him being sodomized with his own cross.

 Gwar then travel to a nightclub, where they all become wasted on crack (The Road Behind).
 The next morning, the Cuttlefish of Cthulhu (having escaped the Morality Squad's grasp) reunites with a hungover Oderus, and warns them of the imminent attack by the Morality Squad.
 Gwar emerge victorious over the Morality Squad (The Morality Squad).
 Their victory is short-lived; Gor-Gor, having grown to monstrous size, arrives in New York and begins wreaking havoc.
 Rather than retreat, Gwar battles Gor-Gor in a titanic clash, resulting in the T-Rex's death (Gor-Gor).
 The final shot of the film reveals the Cuttlefish of Cthulhu happily reunited with Oderus amidst the rubble (Ham on the Bone).

-Print status

-Phallus in Wonderland was released on VHS in 1992, and DVD in 1999, but has been out of print in either format since 2002 (some sources give 1994 as the year for the VHS).
-Metal Blade and Slave Pit both carry the remaining VHS copies, and neither have the DVD.
-There is some confusion as to who actually owns the rights to this film, with Metal Blade saying that Slave Pit is the owner (and that they are in the re-negotiation process), and Slave Pit stating the opposite.

-Because of this, copies of both have been hard to find, which has led to cases of people selling them for as much as $120.
+Home media

+Phallus in Wonderland was first released on VHS in 1992, with a DVD release in 1999, then fell out of print due to confusion over distribution rights.

-On January 8, 2008, Metal Blade Records re-released the DVD.
-Special features include instant scene access, options to play songs only and curtain call.
-The DVDs come in a variety of colors, such as blue and black, and have a phallus etched onto them.
+Metal Blade Records rereleased the DVD in January 2008, with special features including instant scene access, options to play songs only, and curtain call.